AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-cloud-service-architecture.md

 * Managing Communications assets.
 * Connecting with PDF Services APIs to <>
 * Sync APIs and Batch APIs to create, assemble, and deliver brand-oriented and personalized communications.
+* Sync APIs to combine, rearrange, and validate PDF documents.

+> ![NOTE]
+> SMTP server is required to send emails.
+For example, a submission acknowledgment from Publish, or an approval/rejection mail from an Author workflow.
+Customers have to provide their own SMTP server.

 ### Publish

-A publish instance is an AEM Forms server running in the standard Publish run mode.
+A publish instance is an AEM Forms as a Cloud Service running in the standard Publish run mode.
 Publish instances are intended for end users of form-based applications, for example, users accessing a public website and submitting forms.
 It enables the following functionalities:

 * Rendering and submitting forms for end users.
-* Transporting of raw submitted form data for further processing and storage in the final system-of-record.
+* Transporting of raw-submitted form data for further processing and storage in the final system-of-record.
 * Connecting to Customer Managed Storage to store data.
-* Rendering Communications using Communications Document Generation APIs.
-* Manipulaing documents using Communications Document Manipulation APIs.
 * Connecting with Adobe Sign to e-sign an adaptive form.
 * Sync APIs to create, assemble, and deliver brand-oriented and personalized communications.
+* Sync APIs to combine, rearrange, and validate PDF documents.

+User data submitted on the Publish instances is required by the workflows at Author instances for approval use-cases.
+So, publish instances also make HTTPS call to the author to persist submitted data.
+These calls are made to the public author endpoint.

 #### Dispatcher

-Dispatcher is Adobe Experience Manager’s caching and/or load balancing tool that can be used in conjunction with an enterprise-class web server.
+Dispatcher is Adobe Experience Manager’s caching and/or load-balancing tool that can be used in conjunction with an enterprise-class web server.

 ### Adobe Services

 **Automated Forms Conversion Service**

-Automated Forms Conversion service helps accelerate digitization and modernization of data capture experience through automated conversion of PDF forms to adaptive forms.
-The service, powered by Adobe Sensei, automatically converts your PDF forms to device-friendly, responsive, and HTML5-based adaptive forms.
+Automated Forms Conversion service automatically converts your PDF forms to device-friendly, responsive, and HTML5-based adaptive forms.
 While leveraging the existing investments in PDF Forms and XFA, the service also applies appropriate validations, styling, and layout to adaptive form fields during conversion.

 **Adobe Sign**
 Adobe Sign is a cloud-based e-signature service that allows the user to send, sign, track, and manage signature processes using a browser or mobile device.
 You can integrate Adobe Sign with an adaptive form to automate signing workflows, simplify single and multi-signature processes, and to electronically sign adaptive forms.